UOA-CS732-SE750-Students-2024/project-group-playful-penguins/README.md

 We display detailed nutritional information such as calories, carbs, and proteins in our recipes and offer various filters to help users select meals based on specific nutritional needs.

-Our prototype meets all the essential requirements outlined in our initial proposal.
+Our prototype meets all the essential requirements(must haves) outlined in our initial proposal.

 The application suggests healthy recipes with a health star score of at least 50, including ingredients and cooking instructions.
 Nutritional information and dietary requirements are also detailed on each recipe page.
 For takeout options, this information can be filtered on the homepage.